deis/example-python-flask/README.md

 #### 1. Use Pip to manage dependencies

-Every time you deploy, OpDemand will run a `pip install -r requirements.txt` on all application instances to ensure dependencies are up to date.
 Pip requires that you explicitly declare your dependencies using a [requirements.txt](http://www.pip-installer.org/en/latest/requirements.html) file.
 Here is a very basic example:

     Flask==0.9
     Jinja2==2.6